vlouro/DataPopulationChallenge/README.md

 For Improvements:
-The use of SwiftUI with combine for better and updated code/technology
+The use of SwiftUI with combine for better and updated code/technology For the list, I would also add load more while scrolling down with the appropriated functions to do it.

 Regarding the network handling:
 -An enum for the different errors messages
--The request functions to have more parameters on the completionHandler, for example
+-Request the API with pages (didn't found anything in the documentation regarding those parameters for the url) -The request functions to have more parameters on the completionHandler, for example
 	(_ success: Bool, _ data: [Any], _ error: String?)